The Rascalz: Return to Impact / Total Nonstop Action Wrestling (2023–2026)

 On the July 3 episode of Impact!, Miguel was scheduled to face Nic Nemeth but was later reported as sidelined due to a hernia injury.
 Wentz replaced Miguel and was accompanied by Reed, who reunited with The Rascalz in the process.
 It was later reported that Reed is working for TNA as a free agent on a freelance basis.
 At Emergence on August 15, Reed challenged for the TNA World Tag Team Championship for the first time with Wentz but they failed to defeat The Hardys for the titles.
 On the September 12 episode of Impact!, Wentz, Reed, Miguel (who returned from injury) and Jake Something faced each other in a four-way match, where Reed won to face Leon Slater for the TNA X Division Championship at Victory Road at September 26 but failed to win the title.
 Following his release from WWE in October, Lee, now reverted to Dezmond Xavier and turned face, reunited with The Rascalz at Turning Point on November 14, where they defeated The System (Brian Myers, Eddie Edwards, JDC, and Moose) in an eight-man tag team match.
 This also marked the first time where all four members of The Rascalz wrestled as a team.
 It was later reported that Xavier is not contracted to TNA but will have creative plans in place for him.

-Myron Reed and Zachary Wentz going into a match against Matt Hardy and Jeff Hardy, The Hardys for the TNA World Tag Team Championships at TNA Emergence 2025.
+On January 13, 2026, it was reported that the contracts of all members of the stable had expired and TNA elected not to opt-in, making The Rascalz free agents.